saaslabsco/justcall-dialer-sdk/README.md

 - `event`: The type of event you want to listen for.
 Currently supported events are:

-  - `call-ringing`: Triggered when an incoming call starts ringing.
+  - `call-ringing`: Triggered when an incoming/outgoing call starts ringing.
-  - `call-answered`: Triggered when an incoming call is answered.
+  - `call-answered`: Triggered when an incoming/outgoing call is answered.
-  - `call-ended`: Triggered when a call ends.
+  - `call-ended`: Triggered when a incoming/outgoing call ends.

 - `callback`: A callback function that will be executed when the specified event occurs.
 The function receives event data as a parameter.